-If you are interested in organizing your own group project, check out our Oregon Adopt-A-River or Project Oregon programs.
+If you are interested in organizing your own group project, check out our Oregon Adopt-A-River, Project Oregon, or Keep it Pretty, Rose City (for Portland area litter cleanups) programs.

 For a recommendation on a project for your group, please contact Quintin at firstname.lastname@example.org or call 503.844.9571.

 SOLVE works to provide volunteer opportunities for everyone.
-If you are interested in a volunteer opportunity, please look at our calendar of events or call Kaleen Boyle at 503-844-9571 ext.332 or email firstname.lastname@example.org
+If you are interested in a volunteer opportunity, please look at our calendar of events or call Larissa Gordon at 503-844-9571 ext.332 or email email@example.com

 Yes.
-SOLVE manages a wide range of programs throughout the year, which encourage and support volunteerism all over our State.
-You can volunteer for a single day event such as a Beach Cleanup, or make a longer commitment and volunteer through programs like Oregon Adopt-A-River.
+SOLVE manages a wide range of programs throughout the year, which encourages and supports volunteerism all over our state.
+You can volunteer for a single day at an event like the Beach Cleanup, or make a longer commitment and volunteer through programs like Oregon Adopt-A-River.
 We encourage you to sign up for our free monthly e-Updates located on the SOLVE homepage, which list upcoming volunteer opportunities.
 Here is what is happening this month.